swedishboy/easy-user-profile-templates/README.md

-# theme-my-login
+# easy-user-profile
+Home of the Easy User Profile Templates plugin.

-Home of the Theme My Login plugin for WordPress.
+This plugin is a fork of the Theme My Login plugin, version 6.4.17.